YacqubAdan/devops-learning/README.md

 - **CI/CD:** Implement Continuous Integration and Continuous Deployment pipelines.
 - **Networking:** Understand the fundamentals of networking and how it applies to DevOps.

-## How to Use This Repository

-- Make sure to have a GitHub account first
-- Use the repo template and make your own repo from this into your GitHub Account
-- Clone your repo locally and work on it.

-## Best Practices

-- Stay Organised: Keep your notes and labs organized in their respective module folders.
-- Commit Often: Make regular commits to ensure you are tracking your progress effectively.

-- Share Your Progress: Create LinkedIn posts about your journey and share your repository link.
-Don’t forget to tag @CoderCo!

-- Ask for Help: If you get stuck, don't hesitate to reach out to the community or your mentors

-## License

-This repository is licensed under the MIT License.
-Feel free to use it as a template for your learning journey.

-## Contact
-For any questions or support, reach out to CoderCo or ask in our discussion forums.